MAC/CCB Museum of Contemporary Art and Architecture Centre tickets & tours | Price comparison

 accessibility

-MAC/CCB states physical-access conditions for visitors with reduced mobility and provides elevator access to upper gallery floors.
+MAC/CCB has physical-access arrangements for visitors with reduced mobility and provides elevator access to upper gallery floors.
 If you need adapted circulation support, plan your route at arrival with on-site staff so transitions stay smooth.

 How useful was this page?